Our 2019 review: The South Beach Diet is a popular meal-delivery weight loss program that’s high in protein and low in carbs and sugar.

 - Nutrisystem is Better– A number of users who tried both South Beach Diet and Nutrisystem preferred the latter for both food and price. (compare)

 As with any diet, weight loss should not be the only goal.
 In fact, diets that focus only on short term weight loss are prone to long-term failure.
 Sustainable weight loss should come from living a healthier lifestyle, and positive life-long behavioral change.
-If the South Beach Diet doesn’t sound compatible with your unique personality and goals, then perhaps you should consider a different diet?

 South Beach Diet Alternatives?
 If you like the idea of meal delivery and a structured eating plan, consider Nutrisystem (review, cost), a similar diet that customers and experts rate better than the South Beach Diet.
 If you like the idea of a DIY diet with no forbidden foods, check out Weight Watchers or Noom!